 Post-Issuance Compliance Policy for Tax-Exempt and Tax-Advantaged Obligations

-Public Finance Law Update 12/20/11 Elizabeth S. Blutstein, John W. Daniels, Julianna Ebert, Ann M. Murphy, Brian G. Lanser, Jeff Peelen, Jennifer V. Powers, Michael L. Roshar, Kevin Slaughter, Rebecca A. Speckhard, Allison M. Buchanan, Bridgette DeToro, Alexander J. Gore
+Public Finance Law Update 12/20/11 Elizabeth S. Blutstein, John W. Daniels, Julianna Ebert, Ann M. Murphy, Brian G. Lanser, Jeff Peelen, Jennifer V. Powers, Michael L. Roshar, Rebecca A. Speckhard, Allison M. Buchanan, Bridgette DeToro, Alexander J. Gore

 Compliance with the requirements for tax-exempt and tax-advantaged financing does not end at the closing.
 In fact, the issuer's responsibility to monitor and comply with the federal tax requirements is only beginning when the bonds are issued.